 McLean Hospital Chief Academic Officer Shelly F. Greenfield, MD, MPH, nominated Weiss for the coveted Anderson Research Award.

 "Dr. Weiss is well known for his contributions to the field of addiction psychiatry and his mentorship, clinical consultation, and research expertise are sought locally at McLean Hospital and Harvard Medical School, as well as throughout the country," Greenfield.
-"I nominated Roger's Archives paper for the Dan Anderson Research Award because it had widespread implications for improving treatment outcomes for opioid-dependant patients.
+"I nominated Roger's Archives paper for the Dan Anderson Research Award because it had widespread implications for improving treatment outcomes for opioid-dependent patients.
 This study was the catalyst for changing treatment protocols for this patient population."

 According to Klein, Weiss scored highly on each of the criteria areas used to select the winner, including innovation, applicability of research to treatment, potential impact on the field, rigor of scientific methodology, explication of theory, quality of writing, and overall role model as a researcher.
 "We are excited to provide Dr. Weiss with this important award in memory of Dr. Dan Anderson, a pioneer in addiction treatment.
 Dr. Weiss' work is excellent.
 He has made, and continues to make, a significant impact in the field," she added.

 The award, which includes a $2,000 honorarium, is named for the late Dan Anderson, PhD, the former president of Hazelden and one of the major architects of the Minnesota Model, the interdisciplinary approach to addiction treatment that has been implemented worldwide.

 McLean Hospital is the largest psychiatric affiliate of Harvard Medical School and a member of Partners HealthCare.
 For more information about McLean, visit mcleanhospital.org or follow the hospital on Facebook or Twitter.

 Back to News